rotki/rotkicom.github.io/_posts/2025-10-13-rotki-tiers.md

 Our commitment to **openness, privacy, and user alignment** stays absolute.

 If you’ve been supporting us, thank you.
 You are literally the reason rotki exists.
-If you haven’t yet, or you paused your sub, now is a good moment to rejoin and help us keep building independent software in a world moving toward the cloud.
+If you haven’t yet, or you paused your sub, now is a good moment to rejoin and help us keep building independent, self-hosted software in a world moving toward the cloud.

 - Try out rotki's [latest release](https://rotki.com/download)
 - [Buy](https://rotki.com/products) premium, unlock all features and support our development.